alexlafroscia/vite-plugin-handlebars/README.md

 ## Quirks

 - Assets included in a partial using a relative path will _probably_ not work how you would first expect; the relative path is left alone, making it relative to the _output_ file, not the partial itself.
-This will (hopefully) be resolved in a future release.
+It's recommended that you use the `resolve-from-root` helper to ensure paths are resolved from the project root, rather than relative to a particular file.